-Onsite program evaluations will be conducted on a three-year rotating schedule.
+Onsite program evaluations will be conducted on a four-year rotating schedule.
 Evaluation teams, coordinated by Utah State Board of Education (USBE) CTE department, will use the Utah CTE Program Approval Standards to assess the quality of CTE programs.
 Evaluation team members will observe programs within the Local Education Agency (LEA) to make recommendations and commendations.